Bachelor of Music Interdisciplinary Music Studies (Jazz)

 Postgraduate opportunities

-Given the flexibility of the Bachelor of Music in Interdisciplinary Music Studies, students can pursue a wide range of programs after graduation, depending on what courses they have taken.
-Graduates could apply to MA or MMus program options, and they could apply to professional programs such as business, medicine and law.
+Given the flexibility of the Bachelor of Music in Interdisciplinary Music Studies, students can pursue a wide range of programs after graduation depending on the courses they have taken.
+Course-based, faculty, and peer mentorship is built into the programme from the first year to the last.
+Graduates can apply to pursue further study within Music, or professional programs such as business, medicine and law.

 Riley Kelly plays flugelhorn in a performance with the U of T Jazz Orchestra